priyankarenake797/CargoCompany/README.md

 # Cargo_Transpotation
-This is a transpotation company .
-I n this project overviwe of cargo company management system of presentation UI
+This is a transpotation company.
+In this project overviwe of cargo company management system of presentation UI.